tegacodes/Drawing-Seeing-Moving-with-Code/code/9-websocket-p5-master/README.md

 #### Flocking socket example
 [see example_3]

-## Deploying to Heroku
+## Deploying your project to Heroku

 Make sure you have cd 'ed into the project folder that you want to deploy to heroku.
 ### Initialize a git repository

 Make your local folder a Git repository.
 This adds a .git folder to the current directory and makes it possible to start recording revisions of the project.
 It is a bit of software that tracks what version is in your local folder and what version is in your remote folder (on the server), it is what github is built with.
 You do this by: